generalfos/FINAL_YEAR_PROJECT/README.md

 To download and open this project on your computer ensure you have [UnityHub](https://unity3d.com/get-unity/download) installed and lauched.

 Ensure you have the version `Editor 2020.3.38f1` LTS installed.
+Do not upgrade the project to a newer LTS if it becomes available during development as this could cause potential problems.

 ## Git